Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Proposed Method

+Fixing $b=\Delta f_\phi/\epsilon_x=2l/\epsilon_x$ at privatisation time guarantees a sample from $q_\phi(z|x)$, which we denote $\tilde{z}$, is $\epsilon_x$-LDP.
+We experiment with different values of $b$ during mechanism training.
+Experiments conducted in Appendix \ref{appendix:PCA_experiments}, in which we privatise data using other dimensionality reduction techniques, strongly suggest that this addition of noise during training is important to learning a latent representation that is robust to the $\epsilon_x$-LDP noise requirements at privatisation time.
+We refer to this method as the Variational RLM (V-RLM).

-We further prove in Appendix \ref{appendix:LDP_post_processing} that a reconstruction $\tilde{x}$ obtained by passing $\tilde{z}$ through the decoder network $p_\theta(\cdot|z)$ also satisfies $\epsilon_x$-LDP, allowing us to privatize datapoints at either latent level $\tilde{z}$, or original-feature level $\tilde{x}$.
+We prove in Appendix \ref{appendix:LDP_post_processing} that a reconstruction $\tilde{x}$, obtained by passing $\tilde{z}$ through the decoder network $p_\theta(\cdot|z)$, also satisfies $\epsilon_x$-LDP.
+This allows the collection of privatised datapoints on either representation level $\tilde{z}$, or original-feature level $\tilde{x}$, depending on the data collector's preference.

-Note that $b$ is always fixed at inference (i.e. data privatization) time to guarantee $\tilde{z}$ is $\epsilon_x$-LDP.
-However, we experiment with learning $b$ during training, as well as fixing it to different values.

-Certain applications of our method require us to share either the encoder or decoder of the VLM at inference time.
-If the VLM training data itself contains sensitive information, then the part of the network that gets shared must satisfy CDP with respect to this training data.
-We found the following two-stage VLM training approach to be helpful in these cases: \begin{itemize} \item \textbf{Stage 1:} Train a VLM with encoding distribution $q_\phi(z|x)$ and decoding distribution $p_\theta(x|z)$ using a non-DP optimizer, such as Adam \citep{Kingma2015}. \item \textbf{Stage 2:} If training a DP-encoder model, fix $\theta$, and re-train the encoder with a new distribution $q_{\phi_\text{private}}(z|x)$.
-If training a DP-decoder, fix $\phi$ and replace the decoder with $p_{\theta_\text{private}}(x|z)$.
-Optimize $\phi_\text{private}$ or $\theta_\text{private}$ as appropriate using DP-Adam \citep{Gylberth2017}. \end{itemize} Section \ref{Section:experiments_clean} and Appendix \ref{appendix:application_requirements} outline applications in which private VLM components are required.
-Full details of the VLM training, as well as the data collection and privatization process, are shown in Figure \ref{fig:vlm_diagram}.